Right to Work States: Everything You Need to Know

-- When Union Dues Are Deducted From a Paycheck – if covered under union contract in a ‘Right-to-Work’ state, dues are not mandatory.
+- When Union Dues Are Deducted from a Paycheck – if covered under union contract in a ‘Right-to-Work’ state, dues are not mandatory.
 If never a union member, an employer and union must re-compensate those missing funds.
 Former union members have the right to resign membership and payment of dues.
 Depending on the state and the membership agreement, however, some fees may apply after membership resignation.

-What if I’m an employment/labor attorney in a ‘Right-to-Work’ state?
+What if I’m an Employment/Labor Attorney in a ‘Right-to-Work’ State?

 Attorneys specializing in employment law in ‘Right-to-Work’ states may be involved in both, or either private-sector or public-sector worker claims.
-If filing a claim in a state where there is reciprocity outside of the state jurisdiction of license, It is important to have knowledge of the differences between state rules when representing clients in a nationwide union affiliation matter.
+If filing a claim in a state where there is reciprocity outside of the state jurisdiction of the license, it is important to have knowledge of the differences between state rules when representing clients in a nationwide union affiliation matter.

 Arizona's Constitution, Article XXV

 Arizona State is an example of a ‘Right-to-Work’ state.
 The Arizona State Constitution, Article XXV articulates that workers in the state have a "right to work or employment without membership in labor organization”.
 The Constitution further provides, that “no person shall be denied” the opportunity of employment due to any sort of union labor restrictions.
 Non-membership in a labor organization is protected under State law.
-Nor may the State or any jurisdiction, leader, corporation, or association of any kind enter into any contract agreement that is written or oral, with a term or condition of exclusion of any individual person from employment, or retention in employment, because of non-membership in a labor union.
+Nor may the State or any jurisdiction, leader, corporation, or association of any kind enter into any contractual agreement that is written or oral, with a term or condition of exclusion of any individual person from employment, or retention in employment, because of non-membership in a labor union.

 State Legislative Action